Receive messages, alerts and communications from all public entities, all within a single app.

 In the initial stage, we decided to focus on mobile applications, and on the Android and iOS platforms, which are by far the most popular.
 Some functions will be available on the web at the start in order, to allow privacy and security management, should your smartphone no longer be accessible.
 In the future, we will integrate almost all other functions for browser use.

 IO is a channel of personal and very sensitive information; as such, it is based on the assumption that whoever uses the app is unquestionably a certain individual who has the right to access that data.
 Furthermore, in some contexts, integration with other services is only possible thanks to SPID.
 For this reason, having a SPID account will be a necessary condition to use the app.
 If you don’t already have a SPID account, find out how to get it!

-We are not sure yet. io.italia.it is the name by which AgID and the Team Digitale refer internally to the project.
+We are not sure yet. io.italia.it is the name by which the Digital Transformation Team internally refers to the project.
 The official name will depend on further analysis and data that will be collected after the initial users’ tests.

 IO will identify the citizen thanks via their tax code.
 Public Administrations will be able to adopt the IO tools by using the tax code as an identifying parameter.
 Obviously, this tax code should already be available in the databases of the individual institutions, which must use the IO tools in line with their institutional mandate.

 The development of the mobile application and of all the supporting software components is carried out in compliance with the safety guidelines defined in the Three-Year ICT Plan.
 Moreover, all the software code is open source, developed thanks to the collaboration of many and overseen by the developer community, as it is open to the scrutiny of the entire IT community.